meandair/rweather-decoder/README.md

 # rweather-decoder

-Decoders of various weather reports.
+Decoders for various weather reports.

-The decoders are binary applications storing decoded reports in JSON files which are suitable for further machine processing.
+The decoders are binary applications that store decoded reports in JSON files, which are suitable for further machine processing.

 ## Roadmap